 Install on Windows

-Log on to the Desktop Client.
+Log on to the desktop client.

 Go to the Mounted Drive page and click Install Now.
+After the installation is successful, you can use the mounted drive feature.

 The mounted drive cannot be installed on Windows systems that run on ARM processors.